mafelisilda/nyc-mobility/docs/data_dictionary.md

 ### Grain

-One row represents one calendar date appearing in valid taxi pickup or dropoff data.
+One row represents one calendar date appearing in valid Taxi pickup or dropoff data.

 | Column | Type | Key | Description |
 |---|---|---|---|